7:27am PT by Jackie Strause

 'Veep' Updates Jonah Ryan, Richard Splett Websites and Launches Selina Meyer Fund Hub

-[Warning: This story contains spoilers from the season- six premiere of Veep.]
+[Warning: This story contains spoilers from the sixth season of Veep.]

 Jonah Ryan believes that you can't change people's lives until you change their minds.

-That's the mission statement on the updated website for Veep's resident Congressman, who also debuted a brand-new look on Sunday's season-six premiere.
+That's the mission statement on the updated website for Veep's resident Congressman, who also debuted a brand-new look on the sixth season premiere of the HBO comedy.

 After it was revealed that a suspicious lump was found on one of his testicles in the fifth-season finale, the New Hampshire representative (played by Timothy Simons) was caught shaving his head by rival Dan Egan (Reid Scott) and fessed up that he has been pretending to still have cancer for his own political benefit.
 Though he underwent six weeks of chemotherapy, he currently has a clean bill of health.